codeborne/klite/TUTORIAL.md

 data class Credentials(val username: String, val password: Password)
 ```

-and then have a before handler to load current user:
+and then have a before handler to load the current user:

 ```kotlin
 context("/api") {